irmen/prog8/docs/source/programming.rst

 Arithmetic expressions are expressions that calculate a numeric result (integer or floating point).
 Many common arithmetic operators can be used and follow the regular precedence rules.
 Logical expressions are expressions that calculate a boolean result: true or false (which in reality are just a 1 or 0 integer value).
+When using variables of the type ``bool``, logical expressions will compile more efficiently than when you're using regular integer type operands (because these have to be converted to 0 or 1 every time)

 You can use parentheses to group parts of an expresion to change the precedence.
 Usually the normal precedence rules apply (``*`` goes before ``+`` etc.) but subexpressions